rao-rohit-yadav/Data-analysis-on-World-Happiness-Report/README.md

 # Data-analysis-on-World-Happiness-Report
-Overview
+# Overview

 This project is a comprehensive data analysis pipeline developed using Python in a Jupyter/Google Colab environment.
 It includes steps for data preprocessing, visualization, and predictive modeling using logistic regression.

-****Key Sections in the Notebook****
+# Key Sections in the Notebook

-Check for missing values
+• Check for missing values

-Rename columns for better readability
+• Rename columns for better readability

-Top 10 happiest countries
+• Top 10 happiest countries

-Bottom 10 happiest countries
+• Bottom 10 happiest countries

-Set visualization style
+• Set visualization style

-Happiness Score Distribution
+• Happiness Score Distribution

-Top 10 Happiest Countries (Bar chart)
+• Top 10 Happiest Countries (Bar chart)

-Correlation with Happiness Score
+• Correlation with Happiness Score

-GDP vs Happiness (Scatter plot)
+• GDP vs Happiness (Scatter plot)

-Bottom 5 and Top 5 Happiest Countries analysis
+• Bottom 5 and Top 5 Happiest Countries analysis

-Convert Ladder Score to binary (0 or 1)
+• Convert Ladder Score to binary (0 or 1)

-Impute missing values
+• Impute missing values

-Split into train and test sets
+• Split into train and test sets

-Train logistic regression model
+• Train logistic regression model

-Make predictions and evaluate performance
+• Make predictions and evaluate performance

-Display results and make new predictions
+• Display results and make new predictions

-****Requirements****
+# Requirements

-Python 3.x
+• Python 3.x

-Jupyter Notebook or Google Colab
+• Jupyter Notebook or Google Colab

-World-happiness-report-2024.csv File to upload
+• World-happiness-report-2024.csv File to upload

-Libraries:
+**Libraries:**

-pandas
+  • pandas

-matplotlib
+  • matplotlib

-seaborn
+  • seaborn

-sklearn
+  • sklearn

-****How to Run****
+# How to Run

-Open the notebook in Google Colab or Jupyter.
+• Open the notebook in Google Colab or Jupyter.

-Upload your dataset when prompted.
+• Upload your dataset when prompted.

-Execute each cell sequentially to perform data analysis and modeling.
+• Execute each cell sequentially to perform data analysis and modeling.